Fief: Terminology

 In ancient Rome, a "benefice" (from the Latin noun beneficium, meaning "benefit") was a gift of land (precaria) for life as a reward for services rendered, originally, to the state.
 In medieval Latin European documents, a land grant in exchange for service continued to be called a beneficium (Latin).
 Later, the term feudum, or feodum, replaced beneficium in the documents.
 The first attested instance of this is from 984, although more primitive forms were seen up to one hundred years earlier.
 The origin of the feudum and why it replaced beneficium has not been well established, but there are multiple theories, described below.

 The most widely held theory is put forth by Marc Bloch that it is related to the Frankish term *fehu-ôd, in which *fehu means "cattle" and -ôd means "goods", implying "a moveable object of value".
 When land replaced currency as the primary store of value, the Germanic word *fehu-ôd replaced the Latin word beneficium.
 This Germanic origin theory was also shared by William Stubbs in the 19th century.

 A theory put forward by Archibald R. Lewis is that the origin of 'fief' is not feudum (or feodum), but rather foderum, the earliest attested use being in Astronomus's Vita Hludovici (840).
 In that text is a passage about Louis the Pious which says "annona militaris quas vulgo foderum vocant", which can be translated as "(Louis forbade that) military provender which they popularly call 'fodder' (be furnished)."

 In the 10th and 11th centuries the Latin terms for 'fee' could be used either to describe dependent tenure held by a man from his lord, as the term is used now by historians, or it could mean simply "property" (the manor was, in effect, a small fief).
 It lacked a precise meaning until the middle of the 12th century, when it received formal definition from land lawyers.

-In English usage, the word "fee" is first attested around 1250–1300 (Middle English); the word "fief" from around 1605–1615.
-In French, the term fief is found from the middle of the 13th century (Old French), derived from the 11th-century terms feu, fie.
-The odd appearance of the second f in the form fief may be due to influence from the verb fiever 'to grant in fee'.
+In Old French, the terms feu, fie are found from the 11th century, developing into fief from the middle of the 13th century; the second f in fief may be due to influence from the verb fiever 'to grant in fee'.
+In English usage, the word fee is first attested in Middle English around 1250–1300, and feu remains the usual form in Scotland.
+The form fief entered English around 1605–1615.
 In French, one also finds seigneurie (land and rights possessed by a seigneur or "lord", 12th century), which gives rise to the expression "seigneurial system" to describe feudalism.